hpowell20/cs2063-master/Fall2022/labs/Lab5/README.md

     * It doesn't do much yet as you will be completing it during the lab

   * `MainActivity` presents the scrolling list of courses using a `RecyclerView`

-  * `MyAdapter` represents the custom adaptor class used by the RecyclerView which extends `RecyclerView.Adapter`
+  * This class also contains an inner class called `MyAdapter` represents the custom adaptor class used by the RecyclerView which extends `RecyclerView.Adapter`
     * The `RecyclerView.Adapter` class provides a layer of abstraction between the `RecyclerView`'s `LayoutManager` and the underlying data that is being displayed which in this case a list of `Course` objects
     * `MyAdapter` itself contains an inner class `ViewHolder` which represents an individual item to display in the scrolling list
       * `onCreateViewHolder` creates `ViewHolder` objects by inflating the corresponding XML layout resource file; it's already implemented for you